liusf15/sub-cauchy-sampler/README.md

 # sub-cauchy-sampler

-Code for reproducing the numerical experiments from *Sub-Cauchy Sampling: Escaping the Dark Side of the Moon* by Sebastiano Grazzi, Sifan Liu, Gareth O. Roberts, and Jun Yang.
+Code for reproducing the numerical experiments in *Sub-Cauchy Sampling: Escaping the Dark Side of the Moon* by Sebastiano Grazzi, Sifan Liu, Gareth O. Roberts, and Jun Yang.

 ## Installation